Samoa: Independence

 On 7 September 2009, the government changed the rule of the road from right to left, in common with most other Commonwealth countries – most notably countries in the region such as Australia and New Zealand, home to large numbers of Samoans.
 This made Samoa the first country in the 21st century to switch to driving on the left.

 At the end of December 2011, Samoa changed its time zone offset from UTC−11 to UTC+13, effectively jumping forward by one day, omitting Friday, 30 December from the local calendar.
 This also changed the shape of the International Date Line, moving it to the east of the territory.
 This change aimed to help the nation boost its economy in doing business with Australia and New Zealand.
 Before this change, Samoa was 21 hours behind Sydney, but the change means it is now three hours ahead.
 The previous time zone, implemented on 4 July 1892, operated in line with American traders based in California.
 In October 2021, Samoa ceased daylight saving time.

 In 2017, Samoa signed the UN treaty on the Prohibition of Nuclear Weapons.

 In June 2017, Parliament amended Article 1 of the Samoan Constitution to make Christianity the state religion.

-In September 2019, a measles outbreak resulted in the deaths of 83 people.
-Following the outbreak, the government imposed a curfew in December later during the same year.

 In May 2021, Fiamē Naomi Mataʻafa became Samoa's first female prime minister.
 Mataʻafa's FAST party narrowly won the election, ending the rule of long-term Prime Minister Tuilaʻepa Saʻilele Malielegaoi of the Human Rights Protection Party (HRPP), although the constitutional crisis complicated and delayed this.
 On 24 May 2021, she was sworn in as the new prime minister, though it was not until July that the Supreme Court ruled that her swearing-in was legal, thus ending the constitutional crisis and bringing an end to Tuilaʻepa's 22-year premiership.
 The FAST party's success in the 2021 election and subsequent court rulings also ended nearly four decades of HRPP rule.
+In 2025, after Mataʻafa dismissed FAST leader and agriculture minister Laʻauli Leuatea Schmidt over corruption charges, she was in turn expelled from FAST.
+After FAST, led by Schmidt, won the ensuing snap election, he replaced Mataʻafa as prime minister.